For many people, pets are a part of the family, so losing one can be an upsetting experience.

 Lots of pet insurance policies provide cover for having your pet put to sleep.
 Most of Bought By Many's pet insurance policies, for instance, offer £150 cover if your pet needs to be put to sleep.
 Other pet insurance companies have their own limits.

-You can get a quote from Bought By Many's pet insurance by joining our pet insurance group.
+You can get a quote from Bought By Many' by visiting ourpet insurance page.

 What are my options when my pet dies?